cmeighen/Melazza/README.md

   I will be continuing to work on this project.
 The features currently planned for implementation are detailed below.

+### Rich Text Editing

+  Allow for users to submit and edit with greater text editing functionality.

 ### Search

   Searching questions, by title and by content, is an important feature in piazza.